 - If possible, arrange for an overnight visit on campus.
 This will be the opportunity to view student life more informally.

 - Try to arrange for some time at the beginning or end of the day to see the surrounding area.
 Get a feel for the environment.

 - Help your student make a list of those criteria that are especially important in making a decision about a school.
-What matters most to him?
+What matters most to them?
 No school is going to be 100% perfect, but there may be some factors that won’t matter and others that are vitally important to your student.
-Help him think about what those make-or-break factors might be.
-Help him think about what is realistic.
+Help your student think about what those make-or-break factors might be.
+Help them think about what is realistic.